 Conclusion

-In this article, we have learned four different ways to verify if a string can parse in a number.
+In this article, we have learned different ways to verify if a string can be parsed into a number.

-We have also seen that the DoubleTryParse approach, besides being efficient, can parse large numbers with or without decimal points.
+approach can efficiently parse large numbers with or without decimal points.

-Anyway, it is up to us to decide which one fits better to our algorithm and use case.
+Ultimately, it is up to us to decide which fits our algorithm and use case better.